 Gold & Silver Spot Price Tracker

-Why Precious Metals Prices Matter to Collectors
+Why Spot Prices Matter to Collectors

 For coin collectors, spot prices matter in two key ways.
 First, they set the melt value floor for silver and gold coins — no matter how common a coin is, it's always worth at least its metal content at spot.
 Second, they directly influence the premiums dealers charge over spot for bullion coins, bars, and rounds.
+Use our Silver Coin Melt Calculator for more detailed calculations, and our Coin Price Guide for numismatic values above melt.

 The Four Major Precious Metals